Next Generation Institute (NGI)®

 Business strategy/planning: Has led multiple strategic planning processes, as that is the cornerstone of most succession planning processes.

-Finance: Expert in raising capital, both for business transition, as well as managing sale processes for clients where that is the chosen option.
+Corporate Finance: Expert in raising capital, both for business transitions, as well as managing sale processes for clients where that is the chosen option.

 Consumer products: 30 years of experience.